explodecomputer/ImputationPractical/README.md

     Rscript scripts/maf_info_plots.R
     ```

-    In order to see these plots we will have to download them we will have to copy them across using an SFTP client.
+    In order to see these plots we will have to copy them across from the server to our local computers using an SFTP client.

     Open up WinSCP (from the Start menu), and connect using the same credentials as you have used in Putty.
 Once connected you should be able to navigate to the folder `pract7_Imputation/`